 Supporting public schools through information, education, and engagement.
 Stay informed here.
 You may also choose to sign this petition to encourage the North Carolina General Assembly to solve class size mandates with appropriate funding.

-Public information sessions on enrollment proposals:
+Attend public information sessions on enrollment proposals.

 Enrollment Proposal Forum: